 }

-Scene two: Content contains a large amount of Chinese, or a mix of Chinese and English.
+Scenario two: The content contains a large amount of Chinese or a mix of Chinese and English.

 <div class="mixed-content">